meveo-org/meveo/WILDFLY_INSTALL.md

 </system-properties>
 ```

-*Note that we are using the postgres admin account here.
+*Note that we are using the postgres admin account here, replace it in `<your-postgresql-admin-password>`

 ##### Add a Datasource